Paragard Attorney in Massachusetts

 Paragard has been known to break or migrate after being implanted.
 As a result, women have suffered organ perforation and needed additional surgery after removal of the device.

 Consumers should be able to trust that IUDs and other medical devices have been properly tested and are safe for use and that any dangers or risks have been properly disclosed.
-When this isn’t the case, the medical device attorneys at the Law Offices of Jeffrey S. Glassman in Boston will fight for what’s right.
+When this isn’t the case, the medical device attorneys at Jeffrey Glassman Injury Lawyers in Boston will fight for what’s right.

 Our Paragard attorneys in Massachusetts are actively investigating potential claims related to this IUD.
 Our law firm knows all too well that injuries caused by defective medical devices can be serious and lead to long-term health problems.
 The firm has successfully represented clients for other birth control devices, including Essure.